dooo12332/AlphaTraj/tutorial/AlphaTrajTutorial_ENG.md

 Example: If you want to specify residues 30-50, 60, and 80-101, it should be written as: `--rec_mask 30,51,60,61,80,102`

-<span style="color: #ff6464">**Note: Please pay careful attention to the writing of this parameter.
+🔴**Note:** Please pay careful attention to the writing of this parameter.
 The residues of this parameter must appear in pairs, even for a single residue, a pair of residue numbers must be specified.
-The residue pair is a semi inclusion interval, where the starting residue is included and the ending residue is not included**</span>
+The residue pair is a semi inclusion interval, where the starting residue is included and the ending residue is not included

 #### `--lig_mask`: